freemanfl/wf-extension/README.md

 App takes the info and creates a workflow for you.

-Remember to be logged into the ford aem thing.
+_**Remember to be logged into the ford aem thing.
 Use this on fresh tickets, don't use on tickets that already have workflows.
-If you did by accident, the app will create a WF with an extra zero in the adress, which you will probably have to go and clean up manually.
+If you did by accident, the app will create a WF with an extra zero in the address, which you will probably have to go and clean up manually.**
+_

 ################################################################################################